emer/axon/examples/bench/perf_napkin_math.md

 - 10 epochs
 - 1 thread

+## Notes
+- How generic are the patterns actually?
+Can we special-case eg the all-to-all connection?
+One-to-one
+  - looks like Boa only uses 3 types of patterns: Full, OneToOne, PoolOneToOne

 ## NeuronFun
 This function updates the neuron state.
 It's called once for every millisecond.